 - Teach effectively.
 Too many education products do not live up to their promises.
 Quantic uses pedagogical insights into the learning process to design program offerings that impart information and know-how quickly and ensure students remember what they have learned. - Improve access to education.
 We believe education should not be a privilege for the few, but rather should be a right for everyone. - Deliver education anywhere.
 We do not want education to be tied to being able to physically access the classroom.
-We harness the power of an entire world connected via mobile devices and the internet and offer our classes to dedicated learners anywhere. - Develop a proactive hiring platform.
-Huge amounts of time and money are lost because of friction in the job market and because candidates often lack necessary skills.
-We are building a proactive hiring platform that will allow inexperienced job candidates the opportunity to join great companies. - Develop a valuable professional network.
+We harness the power of an entire world connected via mobile devices and the internet and offer our classes to dedicated learners anywhere. - Develop a valuable professional network.
 Through a rigorous admissions process and employer vetting, we are creating the basis for a valuable, exclusive network of alumni and corporate partners.